 Self-centered personality types who are into themselves don’t want to listen to the opinions of other people because they believe only their views, preferences, and desires are correct.

 If you disagree or present another opinion, the overly self-involved person views this as an attack or put-down.

 He views you as an extension of himself, and expressing your own opinions feels threatening to his fragile ego.

 3. They hide their insecurities and vulnerabilities.

-While people who are self-absorbed may appear to have it all together, the opposite is usually true.
+While people who are self-consumed may appear to have it all together, the opposite is usually true.
 Underneath the bravado is a deep well of insecurities.

 This kind of closeness requires opening up and being vulnerable, allowing you to see his or her weaknesses and flaws.

-Admitting weakness feels like death.
+Admitting weakness for self-centered people feels like death.

-4. They use their friends.
+4. They abuse their friendships.